 We can’t be so close in proximity to three different national parks and not visit at least one of them.
-For our short trip to the Seattle area in December, Olympic National Park was that one park.
+During my quick trip to the Seattle area in December, Olympic National Park was that one park.

-Now in all reality, Mount Rainier National Park was much closer to where we were staying.
+In all reality, Mount Rainier National Park was closer to where we were staying.
 But given the weather, we couldn’t even see the mountain — the cloud cover was just too thick.
 And based on our not-so-ideal trip to Sequoia and Kings Canyon National Parks several years ago, we thought it best not to ruin our first Rainier experience.

-It took us about three hours to get from our hotel to the southern edge of the park.
+It took us about three hours to get from our hotel to the southern edge of Olympic National Park.
 Three hours in torrential rain.
 I didn’t mind, though.
-If it hadn’t been raining, I would have been a little disappointed in my first Pacific Northwest experience.
+If it hadn’t been raining, my first Pacific Northwest experience would have been a little disappointing.

-It became very apparent just how much rain had fallen when we got out of the car for my mandatory park sign photo.
+It was clear just how much rain had fallen when we got out of the car for my mandatory park sign photo.
 We had to jump over a full culvert.
 The “solid” ground was wet mush — and my inadequate boots failed to keep water out.

-But I had to get my sign picture — without it, it’s like it never happened.
+But I had to get my sign picture — without it, it’s like the visit never happened.

 After lunch at Kalaloch Lodge, we drove to Ruby Beach.
 We weren’t sure how close to the beach we’d be able to get with all the wind and rain, but we made it pretty close.

-We wanted to make it to the one open park visitor center in Port Angeles before it closed, so we didn’t make any other stops.
+We wanted to visit the one open park visitor center in Port Angeles before it closed, so we didn’t make any other stops in the park.
 However, we made note of the hauntingly beautiful Lake Crescent along the northern edge of the park.
-We WILL be planning a trip back there for sure!
+We WILL plan a trip back there for sure!

 This was a super quickie national park visit for us, but we made the most of our limited time.
 What we saw of Olympic National Park — which, admittedly, wasn’t much — was beautiful.
 We’ve always intended a trip just to visit the park, and this short visit confirmed that a longer visit will happen.